mister-scott/simpletest/HEADLESS_PROGRESS.md

 # SimpleTest Headless Mode Implementation Progress

 ## Overview
 The CLI mode has been replaced with a new headless mode implementation that provides better control over test execution and configuration.
+This mode is designed for automated testing and scripting scenarios where GUI interaction is not needed or desired.

 ## Completed Changes

-1. CLI Component Changes
+1. Command Line Interface Changes
-   - ✓ Removed old --cli flag
+   - ✓ Removed old CLI mode entirely
    - ✓ Added required --test-series and --test-settings arguments
    - ✓ Added optional --working-dir and --output-dir arguments
    - ✓ Implemented proper exit code handling
+   - ✓ Updated documentation to reflect new interface

 2. Settings Component Changes
    - ✓ Added load_headless() method